infratographer/identity-api/docs/user-stories.md

 ## As an enterprise, I want to define the mappings from an OIDC provider to a known token format

 OIDC providers, assuming they issue access tokens as JWTs, support a number of different claims and formats for those claim values.
-Enterprises that manage an identity-manager-sts instance should be able to define mappings from these claims to other values when constructing access tokens during token exchange.
+Enterprises that manage an identity-api instance should be able to define mappings from these claims to other values when constructing access tokens during token exchange.